-The New Bankruptcy Law applies to all commercial companies (except for certain financial free zones), traders/merchants and civil partnerships (set up in accordance with the Civil Transactions Law).
-Individuals remain outside the scope of the New Bankruptcy Law.
+The Bankruptcy Law applies to all commercial companies (except to entities not governed by special provisions regulating bankruptcy or subject to the provisions of the Federal Law 8 of 2004 regarding financial free zones), traders/merchants and civil partnerships (set up in accordance with the Civil Transactions Law).
+Individuals remain outside the scope of the Bankruptcy Law.

-In the DIFC, the Insolvency Law applies to any company that falls under the jurisdiction of the DIFC and has been incorporated pursuant to the DIFC Companies Law (DIFC Law No. 2 of 2009 (as amended)).
+The DIFC Insolvency Law applies to any company that falls under the jurisdiction of the DIFC and has been incorporated pursuant to the New DCL.
+The ADGM Insolvency Regulations applies to any company registered in the ADGM within the meaning of the ADGM Companies Regulations.